JhonProg/Operating-System/README.md

 ##Author

-*Students of Distrital Universidad Francisco Jose of Caldas *Tecnology in systematization of data.
+*Students of Distrital Universidad Francisco Jose of Caldas.
+*Tecnology in systematization of data.
-*Operating systems
+*Operating systems.
-*Bogota - Colombia
+*Bogota - Colombia.